ejwillemse/BAN313/chapter4.md

 *** =instructions

 1. Draw a histogram of of the hole-size variable with 9 breaks and assign the histogram to `h`.
-2. Using `h$counts`, determine the number of counts per bin and assign the result to `hCount`.
+2. Using `h$counts`, determine the number of counts per bin and assign the result to `hCounts`.
-3. Perform the goodness-of-fit test by calling `chisq.test(hCount)` and view the results.
+3. Perform the goodness-of-fit test by calling `chisq.test(hCounts)` and view the results.

 ** =hint

-Go through the previous exercise to see how `hCount` can be calculated.
+Go through the previous exercise to see how `hCounts` can be calculated.
 Use `?chisq.test` to find out more about the function.

 *** =pre_exercise_code
 ```{r}